 Outside of school, I enjoy traveling, cooking and reading.

 I am looking forward to working with the students and their parents as I believe that both teachers and parents have to join hands and collaborate to make sure the student is getting all needed attention and is progressing well.

 I am from Philippines, married and with four children.
-I graduated with the Bachelor of Arts degree major in Psychology.
-I practiced my profession in Human Resources for four years but my interest to children has taken me to the field of education.
+I graduated with a Bachelor of Arts degree, majoring in Psychology.
+I practiced my profession in Human Resources for four years, but my interest for working with children has taken me to the field of education.
 To be a licensed professional teacher, I pursued a course in education and managed to pass the licensure examination for teachers.
 I have been working in various schools for more than 10 years now.

 I am proud to be part of distinctively reputable RGSGQ and grateful to be its librarian.
-Being around with books has brought an amazement in me as I always enjoy reading.
-The good camaraderie we have built, has given me more enthusiasm to fulfill the librarian's tasks thus I make sure that everyone steps in the library will get the stunning book and my sincerest assistance.
+Being around books has brought a wonderful environment for the pupils, fostering a love of reading.
+The good camaraderie we have built has given me more enthusiasm to fulfill the librarian's tasks, thus I make sure that everyone steps in the library will get the stunning book and my sincerest assistance.

-When I am not working, I constantly communicate with my sons in the Philippines to regularly check them, and to my daughter who is with me here in Doha I help her with her revision, watch movies, run and skid at Aspire, sing with karaoke and dance once in a while.
-I would treasure of being here in Qatar but always like to see my home country and hopefully to visit my sister and brother in Sweden and Italy.
+When I am not working, I constantly communicate with my sons in the Philippines, to regularly on check them and spend time with my daughter, who is with me here in Doha.
+I help her with her revision, watch movies, and run at Aspire, sing karaoke and dance once in a while.
+I treasure being here in Qatar, but always look forward to seeing my home country and I hope to one day visit my sister and brother in Sweden and Italy.